ecebuketgokcen/Medical-Image-Processor-with-Interactive-Zoom/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.
 Areas for potential enhancement:

-Additional medical imaging algorithms
+Additional medical imaging algorithms,
-More zoom levels and pan functionality
+More zoom levels and pan functionality,
-Batch processing capabilities
+Batch processing capabilities,
-Advanced filtering options
+Advanced filtering options,
-Export format options
+Export format options.